yeshua453/website/docs/cookbook/encrypting-sensitive-data.md

 Encryption secret key (aka password, or passphrase) is an arbitrary password-like string configured by a user and used for encrypting and decrypting data.
 Crypto algorithm uses secret key to "derive" encryption key (32 bytes).

 :::danger
-Do not embed any secrets into the source code to avoid accidential exposure to the public!
+Do not embed any secrets into the source code to avoid accidental exposure to the public!
 :::

 You can provide a secret to your app via environment variable: